Waikari (Ngāti Tūwharetoa): War with Ngāti Apa

 Waikari married his daughter Hinemihi to his cousin Matangikaiawha, who was a son of Umu-ariki of Ngāti Tūwharetoa and Kahu-pounamu of Ngāti Apa and was in charge of a village of Ngāti Apa on Lake Rotoaira, called Orangi-te-taea.
 While Waikari was fighting with Ngāti Hotu, Matangikaiawha attacked Hinemihi, nearly killing her.
 She escaped to Waikari's house at Horohenuku and went on from there to Kaiawatea, where she met her father and told him what had happened.
 Together with Turangitukua, his son Te Iwikinakia, and Kuha, Waikari gathered a war party and led it to Orangi-te-taea.
 Its fortifications were too strong to take by assault, so he placed it under siege.

 During this siege, the brothers Tū-te-tawhā and Te Rapuhora, who were cousins of Waikari, visited Orangi-te-taea and were killed by Umu-ariki and Miromiro.
-After this, Ngāti Apa decided that there position was unsustainable, so they fled Orangi-te-taea in the night, leaving their fires burning so that Ngāti Tūwharetoa would not realise they were gone.
+After this, Ngāti Apa decided that their position was unsustainable, so they fled Orangi-te-taea in the night, leaving their fires burning so that Ngāti Tūwharetoa would not realise they were gone.
 In the morning, Waikari and his forces entered the village and found only a single old woman there, who told them that the various rangatira had departed in different directions: Takapumanuka, Miromiro, and Umu-ariki to Tarawera; Matangikaiawha to Moerangi below Mount Kakaramea, and others to Rangitīkei.

 They decided to chase Matangikaiawha, who was heading towards Moerangi, where they caught up with him and Te Iwikinakia killed him.
 Te Rehu, the infant son of Matangikaiawha and Hinemihi was not killed, at Hinemihi's request.
 Instead he was adopted by Te Iwikinakia, whom he would later kill in revenge for Matangikaiawha's death.
 The whole party went back to Te Orangi-te-taea to conduct purificatory rites for Tū-te-tawhā and Te Rapuhora.